zhoubolei/bolei_awesome_posters/README.md

 # Not so awesome academic posters

-Here I share some acaemic posters I used.
-They are not so awesome but work to the degree I survived the conference poster session.
-You can start with them to build your own awesome posters.
+Here I share some acaemic posters I used over the years.
+They are not awesome but work, I survived the conference poster sessions.
+Feel free to start with them to build your own awesome posters.

+** A tip for poster presentations **: Think of the poster session as a crowded bazaar, where it is difficult for the audience to stop by and hear your awesome research patiently.
+So please try to make poster presentation concise and highlight the core contributions, so the audience will be interested in taking a note and read your paper back home.
+Ideally, you should finish presenting the poster in less than 5 min (I usually aim for 3 min), otherwise it will be too long.
+In that sense, you know how much content you should put in a poster.
+Good luck, and if you find this poster repo useful, say hi to me next time you meet me at any poster session!

 * Poster for CVPR'15 paper
 ![poster1](poster_cvpr15_CAM.jpg)